amitkvikram/parallel-programming/notes/PTHREAD.md

 **Interface:**
 - Every thread has a thread id.
 A thread id is represented by pthread_t datatype.
-- To compare tow thread id, pthread_equal function is used.
+- To compare two thread id, pthread_equal function is used.
   ```
   int pthread_equal( pthread_t tidp1, pthread_t tidp2)
   ```